 Unfortunately, marijuana use can still disqualify you from getting hired, even in states with fully legal weed.

-The embrace of marijuana reform and using CBD in wellness spaces could cause someone to think it’s the stigma surrounding cannabis has disappeared.
-While that may be true from a cultural perspective — more than two out of every three Americans support cannabis legalization — you may want to reconsider if you’re looking for a job.
+The embrace of marijuana reform and using CBD in wellness spaces could cause someone to think the stigma surrounding cannabis has disappeared.
+While that may be true from a cultural perspective—more than two out of every three Americans support cannabis legalization—you may want to reconsider if you’re looking for a job.

-According to new data provided by Simply Hired, over 40% of hiring managers at mid-size companies and more than 51% at large companies say they still test for marijuana in the job application process.
-The anonymous survey, which included hiring managers at over 700 companies, gives valuable insight into how companies truly view employees using cannabis.
-The majority of hiring managers say a job applicant would be immediately disqualify after testing positive for marijuana.
+According to data from Simply Hired, more than 40% of hiring managers at mid-size companies and more than 51% at large companies say they still test for marijuana in the job application process.
+The anonymous survey, which included hiring managers at more than 700 companies, gives valuable insight into how companies truly view employees using cannabis.
+The majority of hiring managers said a job applicant would be immediately disqualify after testing positive for marijuana.